openssl/openssl/doc/designs/quic-design/glossary.md

 **MSST:** Multi-stream single-thread.
 Refers to a type of multi-stream QUIC usage in which API calls must not be made concurrently.

+**NCID:** New Connection ID.
+Refers to a QUIC `NEW_CONNECTION_ID` frame.

+**Numbered CID:** Refers to a Connection ID which has a sequence number assigned to it.
+All CIDs other than Initial ODCIDs and Retry ODCIDs have a sequence number assigned.
+See also Unnumbered CID.

 **ODCID:** Original Destination CID.
 This is the DCID found in the first Initial packet sent by a client, and is used to generate the secrets for encrypting Initial packets.
 It is only used temporarily.